Personalizing the outdoor experience through data-driven recreation recommendations

 UX Designer: John Brodish (me)

 In a recent market research study regarding camping in the United States, participants cited lack of time due to work and family commitments as the main reasons for reducing their number of camping trips.
-REI, a major outdoor retailer, wants to remove barriers like these so more people can enjoy the great outdoors and, subsequently, purchase more of REI's products.
-REI wants to create a new website that will help people plan and manage camping trips.
+REI wants to create a website that removes barriers like these so more people can enjoy the outdoors and purchase more of REI's products.
 The website will be true to REI’s brand in look, feel, and tone, but exist separately from REI.com.

-• Design a site that enables groups to find and book camping trips and outdoor activities
+• Allow groups to find and book camping trips and outdoor activities

 • Design the overall layout and global navigation for the site

-Identifying how to efficiently accommodate multiple trip-planning and e-commerce features into a simple, accessible user interface was one of the tougher hurdles to overcome in this project.
+Figuring out how to efficiently accommodate multiple trip-planning and e-commerce features into an accessible user interface.

 Research & Planning